-The Vice President for Communications shall maintain a calendar of activities, meetings, and programs for the entire CCSC and keep both the CCSC website and CCSC TV Screen in Lerner Hall
+The Vice President for Communications shall promote the activities, meetings, and programs for the entire CCSC and update both the CCSC website and CCSC TV Screen in Lerner Hall.

 A. Members are required to report any planned programs, initiatives, or meetings to the

-Vice President for Communications at the earliest date possible for inclusion in the CCSC calendar to be maintained on the CCSC website.
+Vice President for Communications at the earliest date possible to be maintained on the CCSC website.